Abd-007/Switch-Emulators-Guide/Yuzu.md

 Open yuzu and go to the yuzu folder then nand\system\Contents\registered and paste all the firmware files in there.

 Once you get keys and firmware, you're done with this step

+## Section 3: Installing Games

+Now on to installing games.
+Here is a list of trusted websites to get switch games from

+**List of Websites to get switch games from:** `aHR0cHM6Ly9ueGJyZXcuY29tLwoKaHR0cHM6Ly9uc3cydS54eXovCgpodHRwczovL25zd2dhbWUuY29tL2NhdGVnb3J5L3N3aXRjaC8KCmh0dHBzOi8vd3d3LnppcGVydG8uY29tL25pbnRlbmRvLXN3aXRjaC1uc3Av`

+**Note:** It is recommended to get an adblocker before visiting any of these websites.
+You can get one at https://ublockorigin.com/